thesalegroup/restorm/docs/Reference/Configuration.md

 #### read_only

 A boolean flag to indicate whether the property is read only or not.
-This will prevent restorm from monitoring changes and attempting to update the property's value.
+This will prevent RESTORM from monitoring changes and attempting to update the property's value.
 By default this is set to `false`.

 #### entity

 Required when the "type" is set to `entity`.
-This option informs restorm what entity class should be used when populating this property.
+This option informs RESTORM what entity class should be used when populating this property.
 A fully qualified class name that's defined in the "entity_mappings" configuration should be given.